Red Velvet Macarons with Cream Cheese Frosting

 Baking is a big part of who I am thanks to my mom.
 She baked birthday cakes from scratch for everyone’s birthday, and always made an assortment of quick breads, cookies and other treats to give as gifts to friends and family every year for the holidays.

-I began baking red velvet treats for the holiday season years ago because they’re a favorite of ours.
-One of our holiday traditions is to enjoy a seasonal treat and a cup of hot chocolate while we decorate our tree, which is why I will bake to share these Red Velvet Macarons this year for this occasion.
+I began baking red velvet cupcakes for the holiday season years ago because they’re so festive.
+One of my family’s holiday traditions is to enjoy a seasonal treat and a cup of hot chocolate while we decorate our tree, so I thought these Red Velvet Macarons would be a fun twist.

 They’ve already become a favorite!